| Do American and European values differ?

 they had vote to segregate black children form white at school.
 Good example

-Phil Karasick, you sound like a real "hardliner".
+of tolerance.
+David, Germany Phil Karasick, you sound like a real "hardliner".

 You justify almost all the military actions from the US.
 You said also